TristanOther/Bot-Star/README.md

 - Do an even more custom image management system to make images more precise? (extremely low priority)
 - Add a vertical option to `drawStatusBar()` and `drawActivityBar()` for consistency. (low priority)
 - Populate the vertical option of `drawLegend()`. (low priority)
+- Change pill bodies to draw horizontal/vertical based on which dimension is longer.
+Square dimensions would be a circle.

 #### Code
 - Cleanup code in `*`.